 Springfield sits at the intersection of Interstate 44 and U.S. Highway 65, two of the busiest corridors for commercial truck traffic in Southwest Missouri.
 If your accident occurs on one of these high-speed roadways, staying out of active traffic lanes is especially important for your safety.

-Step 2: Call 911 and Get a Police Report
+Step 2: Call 911 and Get an Official Police Report

 Call 911 immediately, even if your injuries seem minor.
 Under Missouri law, any accident involving injury, death, or property damage exceeding $500 must be reported to law enforcement.